JetBrains/kotlin/libraries/examples/browser-example/ReadMe.md

 This should open a browser which then shows some simple HTML which then includes some dynamically generated content.

-## Running the sample on Java 7 with JavaFX and KoolApp's browser
+## Running the sample on Java 7 with JavaFX and [kool.io](http://kool.io/)'s browser

-You can also run the sample as Java code on a JVM using JavaFX (which includes its own webkit rendering engine for HTML / CSS / JS support) using the [KoolApp JavaFX browser](https://github.com/koolapp/koolapp/blob/master/koolapp-javafx/ReadMe.md).
+You can also run the sample as Java code on a JVM using JavaFX (which includes its own webkit rendering engine for HTML / CSS / JS support) using the [kool.io JavaFX browser](https://github.com/koolio/kool/blob/master/samples/kool-template-sample/ReadMe.md).

 First you need to install [Java 7 update 4](http://www.oracle.com/technetwork/java/javase/overview/index.html) or later which ships with JavaFX.